No Dogs Available

 “Dogs Like Cosmo” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Cosmo came from LA found as a stray.
 Jack Russel Rescue got him to WA, then found that wasn't his breed.
 Cosmo was neutered, had 17 teeth pulled, and had two owners before finding me.
 Cosmo (rescue name Biloxi) settled in with extra love/support.
 Foster JRROWI was amazing.
 Now, Cosmo is thriving.
 He loves long naps, kisses, squeaky toys, walks, adventures in old age, lots of treats, and loves his people hard.
 Cosmo barks at big dogs to respect him and loves to greet strangers.
 He's my best boy!”